zmike808/rtorrent-ps-ch/docs/Manual.rst

 ui.column.render
 ^^^^^^^^^^^^^^^^

-Multi-command to hold column definitions, used on the collapsed canvas to render all the columns except for Name and Tracker Domain columns.
+Multi-command to hold column definitions, it's used on the collapsed canvas to render all the columns except for "Name" and "Tracker Domain" columns.
-See the `Columns in the collapsed display <#columns-in-the-collapsed-display>`_ section above for built-in column key definitions.
+See the `Columns in the collapsed display <#columns-in-the-collapsed-display>`_ section above for built-in columns key definition and their meaning.

 Here's a configuration example showing all the built-in columns and their defaults: